-right-click a selection on the negative strand | Open selection in New View ( )
+right-click a selection on the negative strand | Open selection in New View ( view option is enabled.

-By doing that, the sequence will be reversed.
-This is only possible when the double stranded view option is enabled.
 It is possible to copy the selection and paste it in a word processing program or an e-mail.
 To obtain a reverse complement of an entire sequence: